canonical/checkbox/checkbox-ng/docs/author/provider-template.rst

 Provider Template
 =================

-PlainBox comes with a built-in template for a new provider.
+Plainbox comes with a built-in template for a new provider.
 You can use it to quickly start working on your own collection of tests.

 This is not the :doc:`tutorial`, mind you, this is the actual template.
 It is